Home

 2. Use the Search Feature<br/> If you're looking for specific information, you can use the search feature to find the relevant metrics or charts.
 This can help you avoid scrolling through all the data.

 3. Customize your Dashboards<br/> Netdata allows you to create custom dashboards, which can help you focus on the metrics that are most important to you.
-Sign-in to Netdata and there you can have your custom dashboards. (coming soon to the agent dashboard too)
+Sign-in to Netdata and there you can have your custom dashboards. (coming soon to the Agent dashboard too)

 4. Leverage Netdata's Anomaly Detection<br/> Netdata uses machine learning to detect anomalies in your metrics.
 This can help you identify potential issues before they become major problems.
-We have added an AR button above the dashboard table of contents to reveal the anomaly rate per section so that you can easily spot what could need your attention.
+We have added an AR button above the dashboard table of contents to reveal the anomaly rate per section so that you can spot what could need your attention.

 5. Take Advantage of Netdata's Documentation and Blogs<br/> Netdata has extensive documentation that can help you understand the different metrics and how to interpret them.
 You can also find tutorials, guides, and best practices there.